SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/MacroParameter/getName.md

 so.topic: reference
 ---

+# MacroParameter.getName()

 This function returns the name of the parameter.
 The name is used for accessing it.